Tammerodev/Pic-gEngine/Readme.md

 # Pic-g 3D Engine (Legacy OpenGL engine)
 An simple 3D engine using OpenGL 1.1 and OS-native window management libraries.
 Dependencies: X11, GLU, OpenGL.
 Currently only supports linux running X11.
+Windows compilation is possible, but all X11 things are not yet implemented.

 ### Some graphics demos I made with this: